False MovementsA Guide to False Movements

 3. Super-Apostles/God’s Anointed Leadership

 Dualistic Theology – They have a belief structure which undercuts the sovereign nature of the God of the Scriptures.
 This leads to placing the adherents into an on-going false spiritual struggle between the God of the Bible and Satan with the “believer” critically involved in the “present middle” with and for the actual success of the former against the later.
 We see this especially played out in their false spiritual warfare teachings.
 Their gnostic belief structure takes them to this dualistic thinking as well.

-If you are a part of this pseudo-Christian cult get out as fast as you can.
+If you are a part of this pseudo-Christian cult, get out as fast as you can.
 Repent and trust the Lord Jesus Christ of the Holy Scriptures as your Lord and Savior.
-Maybe you already have done that and have inadvertently been caught up in this movement.
+Maybe you already have done that and have inadvertently been caught up in this Word-Faith Movement.
 Repent.
 Ask God for wisdom on what to do and how to expose the false doctrines and help others out of this movement.